sanfinity-Iot/openremote/Developer-Guide:-Connecting-to-a-Docker-engine.md

 `~/.docker/machine/machines/<DOCKER MACHINE NAME>/`

-If you installed the remote docker engine on your local machine then the certificates should already be in place; otherwise you will need to obtain the certificates which is outside the scope of this document.
+If you installed the remote docker engine on your local machine then the certificates should already be in place; otherwise you will need to obtain the certificates and ensure the paths in config.json match your system (getting the certificates is outside the scope of this document if in doubt contact whomever installed docker engine on the remote machine).

 Assuming the Docker engine SSH keys are available locally as described above then ensure that `docker-machine ls` shows the remote engine you want to connect to and its status is `Ready`.